Octopus120/betterWebConfig/README.md

    My Prompts is an Chrome extension to automate office work, such as automatically fill and submit web form.

-### 2. How to install and configure Auto text?
+### 2. How to install and configure My Promts?

-   Need to load manually before Google approve it in Google Store.
+   For now, need to load manually before Google approve it in Google Store.

    Please follow the links bellow to download and install the chrome extension:

    Download https://github.com/Octopus120/myPromptsConfig/blob/main/chrome.release.zip

    Unzip it to a folder.

    Open Chrome, Go to Settings -> Tools -> Extensions

-   Enable developer mode
+   Enable developer mode on upper right conner

    Click "Load unpacked extention"